 (b) may at any time be revoked or amended by further order made by the chief executive officer.

-95. Principal may exclude students above compulsory age
+95. Student enrolled after compulsory education period, principal’s power to exclude from school attendance

 (1) The principal of a government school may exclude from attendance at the school —